 The official statistics are regulated by law, ordinances and instructions.
-The Official Statistics Act (2001:99) (see Appendix 3) states that the official statistics shall be available for public information, investigative activities and research.
-They shall also be objective and made available to the public.
-When official statistics are made available they shall be accompanied by the phrase "Official Statistics of Sweden" or a special symbol shown here.
+The Official Statistics Act (2001:99)3) states that the official statistics shall be available for public information, investigative activities and research.
+They shall be objective and made available to the public.
+When official statistics are made available they shall be accompanied by the phrase "Official Statistics of Sweden" or the special symbol shown here.